NikhilRyan/go-routine-worker-pool/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.

-## License

-The Worker Pool with Batching library is open source and available under the [MIT License](LICENSE).